-On storage hot water heaters it can be a faulty thermostat which is usually referred to as a unitrol or sit-valve.
-These units do fail do fail however not as regularly as a thermocouple.
+- On storage hot water heaters it can be a faulty thermostat which is usually referred to as a unitrol or sit-valve.
+These units do fail however not as regularly as a thermocouple.

-This is often a problem on continuous flow and instantaneous hot water sytem and is the result of one under-sized gas coming to the hot water unit.
+This is often a problem on continuous flow and instantaneous hot water system and is the result of one under-sized gas coming to the hot water unit.

 The diaphragm on the gas meter may be faulty.
 This will require your gas authority to come and replace the diaphragm.